If you can't find the answer you are looking for below, please email us!Email

 Our perfumer, Jean Charles Mignon studied chemistry at the University of Poitiers and Le Havre and began his perfume career at the Grasse Institute of Perfumery before completing Perfumery School in Grasse under the guidance of Robertet Senior Perfumers Michel Almairac, Jean-Francois Latty and Jacques Flori.

-The Plenaire signature opens with light notes of white nectarine, leading to a heart of rose, orris and violet on base of clean vanilla and creamy musk.
-After balancing our key principles of safety, pleasure and sustainability, we are presenting this beautiful signature in all of our products.
+The Plenaire fragrance opens with light notes of white nectarine, leading to a heart of rose, orris and violet on base of clean vanilla and creamy musk.
+After balancing our key principles of safety, pleasure and sustainability, we are presenting this delicate signature in all of our products.

 Sustainability is a core value for Plenaire.
 We believe that convenience, great design and safety can coexist with sustainability.
 Our approach was created by looking at best practice in the across the industry, but also from we heard in the dozens of focus groups and social listening platforms as we created the brand.
 As far as possible with Plenaire, we have tried to make the best material choices that we can without compromising safety and consumer experience.
 You can read more about it in our full Statement on Materiality + Sustainability here.